compscikaran/software-design-perspective/README.md

 # Senior Engineer Perspective
-A collection of talks / podcasts which help you upgrade your thought process
+A collection of books, talks / podcasts which help you upgrade your thought process